-New York State Law requires that students who are on campus for six credits or more need to have proof of two MMR's (Measles, Mumps, & Rubella).
+New York State Law requires that students who are on campus for six (6) credits or more need to have proof of two MMR's (Measles, Mumps & Rubella) received after the first birthday and at least 28 days apart.
 This law applies to all students born after January 1, 1957.
+A copy of an official record (such as a high school, prior college or military record) may be submitted to satisfy this requirement.

-Additionally, a Public Health Law effective August 15, 2003 makes it mandatory for ALL college students taking six or more credits on campus to receive information about Meningitis Disease and Vaccine.
-All students must have a record of receiving the Meningitis Vaccine or sign a waiver declining the vaccine.
+A Public Health Law effective August 15, 2003, makes it mandatory for ALL college students taking six (6) or more credits on campus to receive information about Meningitis Disease and Vaccine.
+A Meningitis information sheet can be accessed here.
+ALL students must have a record of receiving the Meningitis Vaccine OR sign a waiver declining the vaccine.